nahtieee/nahtieee/README.md

 ## 🚀 About Me

 What drives me to design is the challenge of making something beautiful *and* useful.
-I’ve always been drawn to how games blend storytelling and interactivity to immerse users it's what pulled me into the world of design.
+I’ve always been drawn to how games blend storytelling and interactivity.

 When I’m not designing, I’m usually gaming, making music, or shooting hoops.